 The conference was broken down into 4 major panels – Asia’s geopolitics, economics, business engagement, and Australia’s place in the region – with the rising threat of a US-China trade war at the centre of all discussion.

-Stay tuned, join, follow us, subscribe to Asia Briefing to keep informed, as Australia charts its course through difficult geostrategic and geoeconomic dynamics in Asia.
+Stay tuned, join, follow us, subscribe to Briefing MONTHLY to keep informed, as Australia charts its course through difficult geostrategic and geoeconomic dynamics in Asia.

 A look into Asia's new geopolitics:

 China Pushes the World.
 Animation: Rocco Fazzari.
 View it here.